letlambdafree/radio/README.md

        radio ,    --> rotate url in a specific time.

-       radio .    --> all urls and choose a wanted url number.
+       radio .    --> display all urls and choose a wanted url number.

        radio TEST --> test url whether works or not.